ExMember/exmember.github.io/_drafts/exception-spec-versus-tree-specs.md

 end
 ```

 This is spec is starting to get pretty long and hard to follow.
-And being the
+And being
-sort of engineer who is smart enough to survive an apocalypse you see the patter
+the sort of engineer who is smart enough to survive a zombie apocalypse
-that the spec doubles in size every time a new condition is added.
+you can see that the spec doubles in size every time a new condition is
+added.

 That's not tenable.
 Let's rewind and see if we can find a better way.